July 15, 2025

 In the toolbar of the 3D Viewer, there are buttons to play, pause, stop, and record a fly-through, as well as one to preview the individual frames of the flight.

-Previewing a fly-through allows you to look at and edit the flight parameters along each vertex of the flight path.
-The path flown when playing the fly-through smoothly interpolates between these individual frames.
+Previewing a fly-through provides the opportunity to edit the flight parameters along each vertex of the flight path.
+When playing the fly-through, Global Mapper smoothly interpolates between these individual frames.
 Editing the flight through the preview option allows you to deviate from the single set of options used to generate the initial fly-through path in order to apply unique settings for each section of the flight.
-Altering the elevation and camera angles along the flight provides better views of the data and can result in a more interesting recorded video.
+Altering the elevation and camera angles along the flight provides better visualization of the data and can result in a more interesting recorded video.

 An example of a frame in the fly trough path, showing a perpendicular perspective of the data.

-Playing the fly-through in the 3D Viewer and exporting the flight as a video file are very similar processes.
-Clicking play allows you to see the fly-through executed in the 3D Viewer, and clicking to Save Fly-Through prompts you for some additional video format information and then plays the flight in 3D as it is recorded.
+Playing the fly-through in the 3D Viewer and exporting the flight video are very similar processes.
+Clicking the Play button in the 3D Viewer toolbar allows you to see the fly-through executed in the viewer.
+Clicking the Save Fly-Through button prompts you for some additional video format information and then plays the flight in the 3D Viewer as it is recorded.

 Settings that can be used to create a fly through path.